 - Book your Denali National Park Transit or Tour Bus ticket in advance.
 Transit buses are just that, transportation that you can hop on or off at any time.
 Tour buses have commentary and only make a few scheduled stops.

 - Currently, Denali’s main thoroughfare, Park Road, is undergoing major construction at Mile 43 due to an ongoing landslide.
 A bridge is being built to avoid the slide but it won’t be complete for a couple of years (probably summer 2024).
 Until then, no vehicles (including bicycles) can proceed past this point.

 - If you still really want to go to the end of the road, your only option is to book accommodation at Skyline Lodge and take an air taxi.
 I cannot comment on the quality of this experience.

 - If you are travelling in the high season (June through early-September) make sure you book accommodation and tours in advance as these tend to sell out.

 10-day Alaska road trip itinerary

 I encourage you to edit this itinerary according to your interests.
 These are full days that cover a lot of attractions.
-Even if you endeavour to see and do everything here, be prepared to skip a couple of things along the way if they don’t work out in regards to timing, weather or if you just need a slower more relaxing day.
+Even if you endeavour to see and do everything here, be prepared to skip a couple of things along the way.
+Weather is highly changeable and can impact your schedule.
+Also, you might just need a slower more relaxing day on your vacation.